linkeddatacenter/uSilex/README.md

 ## Response type

-µSILEX application supports out of the box a couple of shortcut to the Symphony http_foundation response classes:
+µSilex application supports out of the box a couple of shortcut to the Symphony http_foundation response classes:

 - `$app->json` to output json from php data see Symfony\Component\HttpFoundation\JsonResponse;
 - `$app->stream` to stream a resource, see use Symfony\Component\HttpFoundation\StreamedResponse;